Raspberry Pi Connect for Organisations

 rporg_accesstokenhere: your management API access token. -

-device-id: the unique identifier for the target device. -
+device-id: the unique identifier for the recipient device. -

 -